Futurae-Technologies/android-sdk/README.md

 });
 ```

+**Note**: In case you attempt an authentication with a QR Code, and this authentication includes extra information to be displayed to the user, you must retrieve this information from the server and include it in the authentication response; see section [Session Information](#session-information) for details on how to do that.

 #### <a id="approve-auth" />Push Notification Factor
 When a Push Notification Factor session is initiated on the server side, the server will send a push notification to the app, where the user should approve or reject the authentication session.
 The notification is received and handled by the SDK, which in turn will send a local broadcast (see `INTENT_APPROVE_AUTH_MESSAGE` [above](#local-intents)), so that the app can perform any required actions.
 For example, the app might want to display a prompt to the user so that they can approve or reject the session.